30: Frontier Psychiatrist - The Avalanches

 16:15

-I've always really enjoyed this video on thinking about it a bit further.
-I think it's quite
+I'm thinking about it a bit further.

-a good interpretation of what the style of music is.
-Like, there's not particularly a
+I think it's quite a good interpretation of what the style of music is.

-hard to pick, is that the monkey is chasing the bird around.
-A person in a monkey suit
+I think my favourite part, I've got it's hard to pick, is that the monkey is chasing the bird around.

-around during a little sort of breakdown in the song.
-And then after a few seconds of
+And they're running around and they're chasing each other around during a little sort of breakdown in the song.

-them chasing them around, they sort of come together and then they just start dancing
+And then after a few seconds of them chasing them around, they sort of come together and then they just start dancing with each other.

 16:50